 Removing Oil Spots from Laundry:

-- To remove oil spots from food products, see the guide How to Remove Grease Stains.
+- To remove general oil spots, such as from food products or body products, see the guide How to Remove Grease Stains.

-- To remove spots caused by oil, see the guide How to Remove Engine Oil and Grease Stains.
+- To remove spots caused by engine oil, see the guide How to Remove Engine Oil and Grease Stains.

 - To remove chapstick grease spots from clothing, see the guide How to Remove Chapstick from Clothing.

 Additional Tips and Advice

-- If the oily spots are appearing in the dryer, check for a tossed chapstick or other oily product that may have accidentally found its way to the dryer.
+- If the oily spots are appearing in the dryer, check for a tossed lip balm or other oily product that may have accidentally found its way to the dryer.
 An easy test for this is to place a clean, spot-free, damp cloth in the dryer.
 Check it for spots after it’s dried.

 - Sometimes the spots are only noticeable on dark fabrics due to the light colored stains produced by grease.
 They may still be present on white clothing, but not as noticeable.